Your knowledge. Your control.

 - The tools and integrations the agent has been authorized to call in your org

-- Your LLM API key — stored in Vault, scoped to your org, never written to the runtime
+- Your integration credentials — stored in Vault, scoped to your org, never written to the runtime

 - Your conversations and message history — row-level isolated per organization